elliotaplant/redux-js-restricted-routes/README.md

 The `...rest` prop is just passed along to the `Component` as a spread operator, and it allows the user to pass props all the way from the `Route` to the rendered `Component`.

-First let's make a way to inject the `redirectPath`.
+Let's make the HOC to inject the `redirectPath`.
 We can wrap the `RedirectSwitch` component in another HOC to do just that:

 ```javascript
 // src/restrictedRouteMaker.js